mamoore1440/personal-site/src/content/model/HMT-Sticky-Notes.md

 ### How To Use The Model:
 * Bitcoin doesn't last forever.
 Eventually the chain will become so big that it will not be workable.
 This implies there will be a need for a different currency in the future.

+### ECON 353 YTM Also Works For Utility
+Utility has a base price in the moment but as time and technology advances so to does the posibly gained utility.
+There is utility inflation.

+P = I/YTM
+U = I/YTM

 ### How To Use The Model:
 * Another benefit to the model's abstractness is that you can view real world events through the model and gain insight.
 Academics loves criticing media through different lenses.
 Little Woman through a Marxist lens; Economics through a Keynsian lens, Austrian, or Chicagoian lens.
 This is another lens you can view reality through.